 PANEL: HOW TO BE AN EFFECTIVE LOBBYIST -- 9:15am - 10:25am

-- SEN. CATHERINE OSTEN: Chair, Appropriations Committee, Connecticut State Senate
+- SEN. CATHERINE OSTEN: Chair, Appropriations Committee, CT State Senate

-- REP. TONI WALKER: Chair, Appropriations Committee, Connecticut House of Representatives
+- REP. MARIA HORN: Chair, Finance, Revenue and Bonding Committee, CT House of Representatives

-- REP. CHRIS SOTO: Member, Connecticut House of Representatives
+- REP. FARLEY SANTOS: Member, CT House of Representatives

-The 2018 session is a "short session”, compounding the challenges that were ushered in by the 2016 election cycle.
-It is also an election year.
-But, with challenges come opportunities.
-How do you get a legislator’s attention?
+The 2024 session will be a "short" session.
+The timeline is condensed, but the issues facing the state are no less small.
+The biennial budget is in place, but adjustments will have to be made.
+Elections will be visible on the horizon.
 What’s the best way to move your agenda forward?
 How do you get a legislator to champion your cause?
+What helps your issue be heard amongst the rest?
 This bipartisan panel of legislators will give you honest advice from their varied perspectives.

-*These workshops are designed for new lobbyists and advocates.
+* indicates workshops that are most helpful for new lobbyists and advocates.

 SESSION I -- 10:35am - 11:35am